mmurphy0/Multiple-Choice-Quizzes/README.md

+# Multiple Choice Quizzes

-This is a collection of multiple choice quizzes i have made using python tkinter module
+This is a collection of multiple choice quizzes i have made using the python tkinter module